aczietlow/hugo-blog/content/posts/2025/experimenting-with-digital-minimalism.md

 title: "Experimenting With Digital Minimalism" # Title of the blog post.
 date: 2025-01-23T18:34:10-05:00 # Date of post creation.
 description: "Experimenting with digital minimalism inorder to find more time in the day and happiness in life" # Description used for search engine.
-# categories:
-#   - Technology
 tags:
   - experiment
 ---

 ### Abstract

 I invest too much of my time into low value, low reward activities.
 This can be doom scrolling Twitter, reading the latest drama on reddit, or getting sucked into a rabbit hole on Youtube.
-Sometimes this can be
+Sometimes this takes the form of playing a mindless game, or getting sucked into binge watching something on Netflix.
+I've become addicted to technology.
+In order to optimize my life for satisfaction, joy, and virtue I need to find a more rigid role for media and technology.
+To start I'll establish a new baseline, or foundation upon which to build upon.

-Plan - For the next 30 days live a life style of digital minimalism
+Plan: Embark on 30 days of digital detox

-### Why

 ### Rules